mermaid-js/mermaid/packages/mermaid/src/docs/syntax/gitgraph.md

        commit
 ```

-Sometimes we may want to change the orientation.
-Currently, Mermaid supports two orientations: **Left to Right**(default) and **Top to Bottom**.
+Sometimes, we may want to change the orientation of the graph.

-In order to change the orientation from top to bottom i.e. branches lined horizontally, you need to add `TB` along with `gitGraph`.
+Mermaid also supports a **top to bottom** orientation.
+In this mode, the commits run from top to bottom of the graph and branches are arranged side-by-side.

+To orient the graph in this way, you need to add `TB:` after gitGraph.

 Usage example: